 ‘I’ll have a word upstairs, she won’t like it.
 I’m getting hungry – fancy some pizza?’

 They arrived, not the next day but two days later, the assailants tried the ‘unexpected’ way, up the sheer cliff, straight into the holding pit.

-It was pretty straightforward – the gas, the opened floor, the long dinghy below, enough provisions for them to survive a week, steering wheel lashed, one of the three tanks attached, motor on, in gear, out to sea.
+It was pretty straightforward really – the gas, the opened floor, the long dinghy below, enough provisions for them to survive a week, steering wheel lashed, one of the three fuel tanks coupled, motor on, in gear, out to sea.

-Back near the pool, he asked, ‘Over to your Plan C.’
+Back near the pool, he said, ‘Over to your Plan C.’

 ‘Face, yes.
 He can always get more money.
 What he can’t get is another daughter.’